iiroj/breakpoint-observer/README.md

 ## Developing

-This project is built with [Babel 7](https://github.com/babel/babel/wiki/Babel-7) and [Typescript](http://www.typescriptlang.org/).
-Typescript is actually run and compiled through Babel.
+This project is built with [Typescript](http://www.typescriptlang.org/).
 A [Storybook](http://storybook.js.org/) is included for local previewing.
-The easiest way to get started is cloning the repo and starting the storybook server locally.
+The easiest way to get started is cloning the repo and starting the storybook server locally via `npm start`.